alexstyl/contactstore/docs/testing.md

 required to depend on frameworks such as Robolectric (which can slow down builds) or implement their own fake abstraction around contacts to hide the dependency to the framework.

-ContactStore provides a test implementation that is suitable for testing purposes, called `TestContactStore`.
+Contact Store provides a test implementation that is suitable for testing purposes, called `TestContactStore`.

 You can initialize the store by providing a list of `StoredContact`s.
 This can be used for emulating